kholsinger/Lecture-Notes-in-Population-Genetics/README.md

 not maintaining these notes any more.
 They were useful and accurate the last time I used them (so far as I know), but I make no promises for them now.

-These notes will be revised from December, 2016 through April, 2017 while I am teaching my course.
-The source here will not match the PDF at Figshare.
-I expect to update that PDF in May, 2017.